Kebisu/TxTangoD/docs/op/Add_PushSubscriptions/README.md

 	- Features*: _array of FeatureInfo_: an array of features that you want to subscibe to, with the endpoint where they need to be pushed
 		- Feature: FeatureInfo_
 			- Feature: _string_: name of the feature that you would like to subscribe to
-			- FeatureParameters: _string_: JSON object containing a parameters structure that matches the feature you are subscribing to
+			- FeatureParameters: _string_: JSON object containing a parameters structure that applies a filter on the feature you are subscribing to
          - StreamingTechnologyType: _string_: Currently always 'WebAPI'
          - StreamingTechnologyDetails: _string_: JSON object containing the URL of the WebAPI